bogeeee/restfuncs/readme.md

 - Auto upgrade connection to websockets for faster calls or allow to send calls in batches
 - Websockify: Provide a simple way to call functions on the client.
 I.e. just pass them as callbacks.
 - Support for file uploads
+- Easy basicauth handler for the standalone server
 - JsonP (maybe)